ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

   });
 ```

-Next, initialize the bot and the necessary plugins
+Next, initialize the bot and the necessary plugins.
 ```js
   // Initialize the bot
   const bot = new Bot(process.env.BOT_TOKEN);